danielfdickinson/papandreou-perfectionist/README.md

 # perfectionist-dfd

-Beautify CSS files.
-Fork of a fork of an archived project.
+Beautify and/or normalize CSS files.
+Fork and update of a fork and update of an archived project.

 ## Status